MunSeeker/Greenhouse-Mk1/README.md

 Growing food in a cramped greenhouse in zero G is energy intensive.
 One greenhouse uses about 1.4 Electrical Units per second, or about 5000 per hour (the RTG produces about 0.75/second, so two RTG could supply one greenhouses).

 My goal was to realistically extend the food supply for a crew of kerbonauts without completely removing the need of regular resupply missions.
 This is a good companion to the TAC Carbon Extractor and Water Purifier.
-The greenhouse is heavy (6 tons) and needs oodles of energy, so its use needs careful consideration.
+The greenhouse is heavy (6 tons) and needs oodles of energy, so its use needs careful consideration - especially if you expect to spend a long time in darkness, like on the Mun.

 http://imgur.com/a/saTQp